-Objections & Appeals
+Objections and appeals

-1.12 Save for a decision in terms 1.13, a regulated party may object against any other decision taken under the Requirements by notifying the JSE in writing within 48 hours of the decision and giving reasons for the objection.
+1.12 Save for a decision in terms 1.13, a regulated party may object against any other decision taken under the Requirements by notifying the JSE within 48 hours of the decision and giving reasons for the objection.
 When considering the objection, the JSE may, in its sole discretion, consult with at least three independent members of the Issuer Regulation Advisory Committee.
 The JSE’s decision will be final.

-1.13 An issuer may appeal a removal of listing decision by notifying the JSE in writing within 48 hours of the decision and giving reasons for the appeal.
+1.13 An issuer may appeal a removal of listing decision by notifying the JSE within 48 hours of the decision and giving reasons for the appeal.
 The JSE will constitute the Issuer Regulation Appeal Committee in accordance with the mandate issued by the JSE Board, to hear the appeal.

 Revision of the List

 1.14 The JSE will revise an issuer’s listing annually after receipt of an annual compliance certificate, available on the JSE Forms Portal, from each issuer which must accompany the issuer’s annual report in terms of [3.16].
-If the certificate is not submitted to the JSE, the procedure below shall apply:
+If the certificate is not submitted to the JSE, the following procedure shall apply:

-(a) on the first day after failure to submit the certificate to the JSE:
+(a) on the first business day after failure to submit the certificate to the JSE:

-(i) the listing will be annotated on the trading system with an “R” to indicate that it has failed to comply; and
+(i) the listing will be annotated on the trading system with an “R” to indicate failure to comply; and

-(ii) the JSE will release an announcement on SENS, advising that the issuer has not provided the JSE with the certificate and cautioning holders of securities of the consequences referred to in (b) below.

-(b) the JSE will consider the possible suspension of the issuer, if the certificate is not submitted to the JSE.
+(ii) the JSE will release an announcement, advising that the issuer has not provided the JSE with the certificate and cautioning holders of securities that the issuer’s listing may be under threat of suspension if the certificate is not submitted to the JSE.

 Penalties

-1.15 Save for to the provisions dealing with sponsors in Section 2, and in terms of the FMA, where the JSE finds that any regulated party contravened or failed to comply with the Requirements, the JSE may, subject to the FMA:
+1.15 Save for to the provisions dealing with sponsors in Section [2], and in terms of the FMA, where the JSE finds that any regulated party contravened or failed to comply with the Requirements, the JSE may, subject to the FMA:

 (a) reprimand regulated parties individually or jointly, privately or publicly;